salahnomad/salahnomad.github.io/content/ai-future/olive-tree-oracle/index.md

 ---
-title: "The Olive Tree Oracle: An Ethical Protocol for Wiser AI"
+title: "The Olive Tree Oracle: How Mediterranean Wisdom Solves Ethical AI Problems"
 date: 2025-06-10T13:00:00+02:00
+lastmod: 2025-10-11
 draft: false
-description: "AI often lacks cultural wisdom.
-The Olive Tree Oracle is a 3-step protocol (Nourish, Sculpt, Guide) to transform AI from a simple data tool into a nuanced, ethical partner for creative work."
+description: "Discover the 3-step ethical AI protocol that transforms artificial intelligence from data tool to cultural partner using ancient Mediterranean wisdom for responsible, nuanced collaboration."
 categories: ["AI and The Future"]
 tags:
   - "ethical-ai-framework"